 When a student selects a major, they are assigned a faculty or staff academic advisor in the department or division of major.
 Once a faculty advisor is assigned, he or she typically becomes the student's primary academic advisor for the duration of their time at Miami.
+You can find your faculty advisor here.
 Your advisor can help you identify career and life goals, select classes, utilize campus and university resources, and prepare for professional life after graduation.

 If a student changes majors, he/she will be assigned an advisor in the new academic department.

 Advisors may also recommend specific services for students pursuing special areas of interest, including the University Honors Program and Study Abroad (Global Initiatives).